TheLastMutt/ProjectorRepair/README.md

 # Summary

 On the lamp ballast board IC1 (LNK364 or LNK363) generates an internal low voltage from the high input voltage.
 Feedback resistors are 2.2k and 20k, so effectively dividing the output voltage by 10.
-According the the datasheet the feedback pin threshold voltage is nominal 1.63V (specified limits 1.53V to 1.73V).
+According to the datasheet the feedback pin threshold voltage is nominal 1.63V (specified limits 1.53V to 1.73V).
 This leads to an output voltage in the range of 15.3 to 17.3V (excluding resistor tolerance).
 I measured about 16.5V.

 This voltage is used as supply voltage for a switching regulator IC M51995AFP on the vertical daughter board.
 The datasheet for this IC specifies the start-up voltage as nominal 16.2V (limits 15.2V to 17.2V).